katzenpost/katzenpost/drafts/decoy_traffic.rst

 back to the source.

-In the Katzenpost mix network all Provider services respond using a SURB and forward messages are acknowledged using a SURB.
-Therefore all messages are indistinguishable from SURB loops.
+In the Katzenpost mix network all Provider services respond using a SURB and Providers also send a ``SURB ACK`` in response to receiving a ``forward messages``.
+From the perspective of the Provider receiving these SURB replies, they are all indistinguishable.
+That is, ``query replies`` from a ``loop service`` are indistinguishable from ``query replies`` from any other service.
+They are are indistinguishable from ``SURB ACKs``.

-Here's a diagram which shows a client sending a message through the mix network AND in this case the destination could be a Provider service or the spool of another user on a Provider:
+Here's a diagram which shows a client sending a message through the mix network, and in this case the destination could be a Provider service or the spool of another user on a Provider:

 .. image:: diagrams/katzenpost_alice_loop1.png
    :alt: diagram 1
    :align: center

-This next diagram shows the reply being routed back to the client by means of the Single Use Reply Block (see [SPHINXSPEC]_ ):
+This next diagram shows the reply being routed back to the client by means of the ``SURB``:

 .. image:: diagrams/katzenpost_alice_loop2.png
    :alt: diagram 2